stormkit-io/stormkit-examples/express-js/README.md

 It works out of the box however note that the more dependencies your project use, the bigger will be your deployment package.
 We have a `250MB` limit on the zipped folder.

-## 2. Advanced
+### 2. Advanced

-1. Follow the first three steps mentioned above.
+1. Follow the first step mentioned above.
 2. Use a bundler like Webpack, Vite or Rollup to build and bundle your application.
 3. Set the build folder as follows: `.stormkit/server`
 4. Make sure the `server.js` file is also located in the `.stormkit/server` subfolder.